 While only men can join the SAR, women who descend from a patriot ancestor can join the Daughters of the American Revolution (DAR).
 Often there are close relationships between local SAR and DAR chapters where we sometimes share activities.
 Three DAR chapters with close relationships to our Cradle of Texas Chapter are the Asa Underwood Chapter of DAR, Comfort Wood Chapter of DAR and Mary Rolph Marsh DAR, and women who would like to join the DAR are invited to contact them.
 Women may also get further information on local DAR chapters and joining requirements by contacting our registrar, Bill Sanders.

 We welcome your questions and comments.
-Please use our Contact Us page to communicate with us.
+Please “click” on any of our officer’s links or use our Contact Us page to communicate with us.